 - Stop play and training involving physical contact until all pain, numbness or weakness has subsided.

 - If symptoms persist for longer than 2 days, visit a Doctor.

-- Usually an examination and discussion of the injury is all that is needed for a diagnosis.
+- Usually, an examination and discussion of the injury are all that is needed for a diagnosis.

 - Where symptoms are more long-lasting or severe, MRI, CT scans or nerve conduction studies may be used.

 - For those with recurrent stingers or burners, elevated shoulder pads or a neck roll may be recommended to prevent over-stretching and impact to the area.